Visiting the Burj Khalifa at Dusk was a highlight of my time in Dubai. Read on for my tips and takeaways from this amazing architectural feat.

 In short, because they could.
-Besides showing off, the Burj Khalifa was built as a centerpiece to a complex that attracts foreign visitors and foreign money.
+Besides showing off, the Burj Khalifa was built as a centrepiece to a complex that attracts foreign visitors and foreign money.
 It was conceived as a way to diversify the economy and attract money that is not based on the oil industry.
 With the recent awarding Expo 2020 and the numerous international events finding their way to Dubai since the Burj Khalifa’s completion, it is safe to say that vision has payed off.

 While this is all well and good, there was a different view that attracted me to the tower.
 I had heard that visiting the Burj Khalifa at dusk and seeing a sunset from the observation deck is unreal.
 Sold.
 Being someone that loves vantage points as well as engineering marvels I was eager to get to the top.
 Perhaps a little too eager as I booked tickets for the day we arrived in Dubai.
-Jet-legged and sleepy-eyed we made our way up to the 124th viewing floor for the misleading “At the Top, Burj Khalifa Experience” – the tower continues on for an additional 39 floors!
-Still, 124 floors above the desert is pretty high…I guess.
+Jet-legged and sleepy-eyed we made our way up to the 124th viewing floor for the misleading “At the Top, Burj Khalifa Experience.”
+The tower continues on for an additional 39 floors!
+Still, 124 floors above the desert is pretty high I suppose!

-Before taking a ride to the top we passed by a directors chair and signed photo of Tom Cruise clinging onto the side of the building while filming Mission impossible.
+Before taking a ride to the top we passed by a directors chair and a signed photo of Tom Cruise clinging onto the side of the building while filming Mission impossible.
 All I could think is the chair looked shorter than I imagined.

-Once on the top there is not much to see besides the incredible view.
+Once on the top, there is not much to see besides the incredible view.
 And what a view it is.
 Our day was a little hazy but cool none-the-less.